Skip to main content

 How subcontractors impact your insurance

 When it comes to public liability insurance and products liability, bona fide subcontractor payments may still be taken into account in the premium calculation.
-However, the assumption is that they’ll have their own public liability insurance policy in place, so that any claims for their work can normally be passed back onto their insurers.
-This not only lowers the risk for the main contractor’s insurers, but also lowers the rate charged by your insurers.
+Yet, the assumption is that they’ll have their own public liability insurance policy in place.
+So that any claims for their work can normally be passed back onto their insurers.
+This not only reduces the risk for the main contractor’s insurers but also lowers the rate charged by your own insurers.

 Health and safety policies